secdev/scapy/doc/scapy/advanced_usage.rst

 - UDPDrain : UDP payloads received on high entry are sent over UDP (complicated, have a look at ``help(UDPDrain)``)
 - FDSourceSink : Use a file descriptor as source and sink
 - TCPConnectPipe : TCP connect to addr:port and use it as source and sink
-- TCPListenPipe : TCP listen on [addr:]port and use first connection as source and sink (complicated, have a look at ``help(TCPListenPipe)``)
+- TCPListenPipe : TCP listen on [addr:]port and use the first connection as source and sink (complicated, have a look at ``help(TCPListenPipe)``)

 Triggering
 ----------

-Some special sort of Drains exist: the Trigger Drains.
+Some special sort of Drains exists: the Trigger Drains.

-Trigger Drains are special drains, that on receiving data not only pass it by, but also send a "Trigger" input, that is received and handled by the next triggered drain (if it exists).
+Trigger Drains are special drains, that on receiving data not only pass it by but also send a "Trigger" input, that is received and handled by the next triggered drain (if it exists).

 For example, here is a basic TriggerDrain usage: